 Intensive English and University Pathway Programs

 Through The Tseng College, CSUN’s Intensive English and University Pathway Programs (IEUP) offers international students year-round English as a Second Language (ESL) instruction.
-Classes covering all levels of English-language skills, including speaking, writing, research and presentation skills are provided.
+Classes covering all levels of English-language skills, including speaking, writing, research and presentation, are provided.
 Customized short-term programs are available upon request.
-Preparation classes in TOEFL and International English Language Testing System (IELTS and free tutoring are available to students in the programs.
+Preparation classes in Test of English as a Foreign Language (TOEFL) and International English Language Testing System (IELTS) and free tutoring are available to students in the programs.
 Conditional admission to CSUN is offered to IEUP students upon successful completion of higher-level classes.
 Advanced-level IEUP students may take University classes as part of their course of study.
 The Tseng College’s Semester at CSUN program allows qualified international students to take University courses via Open University without having to be formally admitted to the University.
 Students in the Semester at CSUN program are permitted to take classes on a space-available basis with instructor approval and are subject to the same academic standards, rules and regulations that apply to regular University students.
 Send email to email@example.com for more information.

 Winter Term/Intersession Program

 The Tseng College manages the Winter Term/Intersession program.
 This program is open to both matriculated and nonmatriculated students.
-(A matriculated student is one who has been admitted to a state or self-supported degree program at CSUN.
+(A matriculated student is one who has been admitted to a state- or self-supported degree program at CSUN.
 A nonmatriculated student is one who has not been admitted to a degree program at CSUN.)
-Winter Term/Intersession offers participants a rich educational experience through a broad range of intensive study opportunities in University credit courses.
+Winter Term/Intersession offers participants a rich educational experience through a broad range of intensive study opportunities in University-credit courses.
 Winter Term/Intersession is open to all who successfully completed high school or earned a General Educational Development credential.
-Students need not be regularly enrolled at CSUN to take academic-credit classes during the Winter Term/Intersession, so long as course prerequisites are met.
+Students need not be regularly enrolled at CSUN to take academic-credit classes during the Winter Term/Intersession, as long as course prerequisites are met.

 Open University Program